-India, the second-most populous and seventh-largest country of the world is also the sixth most vulnerable country to the extreme events (Eckstein et al. 2017; Mall et al. 2019).
+India, the second-most populous and seventh-largest country of the world is also the sixth most vulnerable country to the extreme events (Eckstein et al., 2017; Mall et al., 2019).
 The dynamics of climate-dependent mechanisms are changing at a great pace due to the rise in global mercury.
-Both man-made and natural ecosystems are at a risk to climate-related extreme events such as heat waves, extreme precipitation, droughts, wildfires, etc. (Field et al.2014; Mall et al., 2011).
-Multi-model projection studies have established that the global mean surface temperature and its characteristics are very likely to change (increase) in the future (Kharin et al. 2007; IPCC, 2013; Sillmann et al. 2013; Lewis & King, 2017).
-This rise in the mean temperature will trigger more intense extreme temperature events (high confidence) with significant global impact (Field et al. 2014).
-In such a scenario, it is extremely important to understand the characteristic of extreme temperature events and their impact on different climatic conditions (Perkins & Alexander, 2012; Ching et al., 2019).
+Both man-made and natural ecosystems are at a risk to climate-related extreme events such as heat waves, extreme precipitation, droughts, wildfires, and so forth (Field et al.2014; Mall et al., 2011).
+Multimodel projection studies have established that the global mean surface temperature and its characteristics are very likely to change (increase) in the future (Kharin et al., 2007; IPCC, 2013; Sillmann et al., 2013; Lewis and King, 2017).
+This rise in the mean temperature will trigger more intense extreme temperature events (high confidence) with significant global impact (Field et al., 2014).
+In such a scenario, it is extremely important to understand the characteristic of extreme temperature events and their impact on different ecosystems, probable interaction with other climatic variables, and their altered behaviour under different climatic conditions (Perkins and Alexander, 2012; Ching et al., 2019).

-Heat waves are understood as prolonged episodes of extreme temperature over any region (Pai et al.2013).
-These episodes are defined based on temperature threshold which may vary with the physiography and climate of the region and different durations considered.
+Heat waves are understood as prolonged episodes of extreme temperature over any region (Pai et al., 2013).
+These episodes are defined based on temperature threshold, which may vary with the physiography and climate of the region and different durations considered.
 Apart from temperature, humidity is an important parameter that is considered for declaring heat-related stress (Fischer and Knutti, 2013).
-In the wake of the rising global mean temperature of 0.85°C during 1880-2012, India has also experienced an increasing trend of 0.66 °C/100 in annual mean temperature during 1901-2017 with a significant increasing trend of 1.06°C /100 years in the maximum temperature (IMD, 2017).
-Ross et al. (2018) did a comprehensive trend analysis of decadal mean, maximum and minimum surface temperature from 1951 to 2016 for India and found the evolution of warming pattern over the northwestern and southern India while a progressive cooling phase over northeastern and southwest region of the country.
-Heat waves are observed as a common seasonal episode in Indian climatology occurring during the hot weather season for March - July (Pai et al. 2013; Mishra et al. 2017).
-Studies in the past have used different indices to reflect on the severity imposed by recurring incidents of heat waves with a statistically significant increasing trend of their spatially wide occurrence (SE Perkins & Alexander, 2012; Russo et al. 2015).
-Long term trend of HW and SHW events analyzed for the hot weather season (March-July) during 1961-2010 showed the highest numbers of HW days experienced over the northwestern, northern, central, and eastern coastal regions with an average of \geq 8 HW days 1-3 SHW days for the season.
-An increasing trend of HW and SHW days was observed in the decade of 2001-2010 as compared to previous decades (Pai et al. 2013).
-Rohini et al. (2016) observed a significant increasing trend of 0.23, 1.3 days, and 0.76 days per decade in the frequency, duration, and maximum duration of heat waves during April-June based on the 90th percentile of maximum temperature over a 5-day window and Excess Heat Factor (EHF).
+In the wake of the rising global mean temperature of 0.85°C during 1880-2012, India has also experienced an increasing trend of 0.66°C/100 in annual mean temperature during 1901-2017 with a significant increasing trend of $1.06^{\circ}C/100$ years in the maximum temperature (IMD, 2017).
+Ross et al. (2018) did a comprehensive trend analysis of decadal mean, maximum, and minimum surface temperature from 1951 to 2016 for India and found the evolution of warming pattern over the northwestern and southern India while a progressive cooling phase over northeastern and southwest region of the country.

+Heat waves are observed as a common seasonal episode in Indian climatology occurring during the hot weather season for March-July (Pai et al., 2013; Mishra et al., 2017).
+Studies in the past have used different indices to reflect on the severity imposed by recurring incidents of heat waves with a statistically significant increasing trend of their spatially wide occurrence (SE Perkins and Alexander, 2012; Russo et al., 2015).
+Long term trend of HW and SHW events analysed for the hot weather season (March-July) during 1961-2010 showed the highest numbers of HW days experienced over the northwestern, northern, central, and eastern coastal regions with an average of ≥ 8 HW days 1-3 SHW days for the season.
+An increasing trend of HW and SHW days was observed in the decade of 2001-2010 as compared to previous decades (Pai et al., 2013).
+Rohini et al. (2016) observed a significant increasing trend of 0.23, 1.3, and 0.76 days per decade in the frequency, duration, and maximum duration of heat waves during April-June based on the 90th percentile of maximum temperature over a five-day window and excess heat factor (EHF).
 An undenied influence of post-1980s global warming has been confirmed by Panda et al. (2017) in both day time and nighttime heat waves and warm spells as they increased significantly during 1981-2013.